 Tel: (+36 1) 331 8711

 Opening hours: Mon-Sat: 12.00-15.00 and 18.30-24.00, Sun: closed

-Close to Bouchon is another the top Budapest restaurant: Ristorante Krizia a fine Italian place with a good combination of elegant and rustic setting.
+Close to Bouchon is another top Budapest restaurant: Ristorante Krizia, a fine Italian place with a good combination of elegant and rustic setting.

 It offers tasty dishes made from fresh and seasonal ingredients.
 The wine list is quite good too and includes both Italian and local bottles.
 Atmosphere is much peaceful than you would expect in an Italian eatery.

 They have a business lunch of three courses for 2 600 HUF and a degustation menu for 8 990 HUF.